amanh-iitj/SOC-Design-and-Planning/README.md

 - Routing topology algorithm and final files list post-route

-# Theory from day 1 : Inception of open-source EDA, OpenLANE and sky130 PDK
+# Theory shorts from Section 1 : Inception of open-source EDA, OpenLANE and sky130 PDK

 ## Introduction to Openlane flow
 -OpenLANE is a completely automated RTL to GDSII flow which embeds in it different opensource tools, namely, OpenROAD, Yosys, ABC, Magic etc., apart from many custom methodology scripts for design exploration and optimization.
 Openlane is built around Skywater 130nm process node and is capable of performing full ASIC implementation steps from RTL all the way down to GDSII.
 The flow-chart below gives a better picture of openlane flow as a whole (Image Courtesy: efabless/openlane)